stichnot/subzero/LOWERING.rst

 The challenge is that ``Variable`` represents an operand that is either a stack location in the current frame, or a physical register.
-Register allocation happens after target-specific lowering, so during lowering we generally don't know whether an ``Variable`` operand will meet a target instruction's physical register requirement.
+Register allocation happens after target-specific lowering, so during lowering we generally don't know whether a ``Variable`` operand will meet a target instruction's physical register requirement.

 To this end, ICE allows certain hints/directives: